 How Long Should a Resume Be?
 The Complete Guide to Resume Length in 2025

-Ever stared at your resume wondering if it's too long or too short?
+Ever stare at your resume wondering if it's too long or too short?
 You're not alone.

 Thousands of job seekers struggle with this exact question, trying to figure out if they should cut that internship from five years ago or keep that volunteer experience that might just catch a recruiter's eye.